cygx/p6-image-rgba/README.md

 ```

 The `$src` argument must provide a `lines` method.
 Examples of valid sources
 are strings, file handles and path objects.
+A hash of named palette hashes may
+be passed in, allowing communication betweeen sources.

 The module contains two decoder classes that implement parsing of color values
 and colorization of the image.